 The Bachelor of Arts in Ministry with a major in Christian Counseling includes a clinical year of 32 semester hours that culminates in a 200-clock-hour internship.
-A student may begin the clinical-year application process when the following requirements have been met:
+A student may complete the clinical-year application process when the following requirements have been met:

-- 1. approximately 72 semester hours of college work. - 2. at least a 2.5 cumulative GPA in all transfer work. - 3. completion of at least 12 hours at NBC with a minimum 3.0 cumulative GPA in courses taken at NBC. - 4. an autobiographical/goals statement. - 5. the Minnesota Multiphasic Personality Inventory (MMPI). - 6. educational foundations that include at least six semester hours of Bible/theology and three semester hours of psychology/behavioral sciences. - 7. an interview with the counseling faculty.
+- 1. approximately 70 semester hours of college work. - 2. at least a 3.0 cumulative GPA in courses taken at NBC. - 3. at least a 2.5 cumulative GPA in all transfer work. - completion of at least 12 hours at NBC with a minimum 3.0 cumulative GPA in these courses. - 5. an autobiographical/goals statement. - 6. the Minnesota Multiphasic Personality Inventory (MMPI). - 7. educational foundations that include at least six semester hours of Bible/theology and three semester hours of psychology. - 8. an interview with the counseling faculty.